Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

-Jack Reacher shops at thrift stores, military surplus stores and the like for clothes.
+Jack Reacher shops at thrift stores, military surplus stores, and the like for clothes.
 He wears the clothes for a few days and then throws them away.
 Jack believes in travelling light, only taking the clothes on his back and his folding toothbrush.

-The good news is that you don’t need to pay for laundromat or spend time washing, drying, and folding clothes.
+The good news is that you don’t need to pay for a laundromat or spend time washing, drying, and folding clothes.
 The bad news is that you need to buy clothes quite often.
-Let’s say you wear an outfit for 3 days and then throw it away and replace it.
+Let’s say you wear an outfit for three days and then throw it away and replace it.
 That’s 10 outfits per month.

 I would plan on using the laundry facility at the hotel and re-wearing the outfits at least a few times to reduce this expense.
-If I was planning to be in town for awhile, I might get a few outfits.
+If I was planning to be in town for a while, I might get a few outfits.
 I might even take a suitcase—this would expand my wardrobe capability substantially without reducing my mobility much.

 How Much Would the Jack Reacher Retirement Plan Cost?

 It would cost about $2300 per month to live on the road like Jack Reacher—carrying only the clothes on your back and your folding toothbrush, staying in cheap hotels, wearing cheap clothes a few times and throwing them away instead of dealing hauling clothes around.

-If you plan to pay your way by picking up minimum wage work at $10 per hour as you go, it would take 230 hours of work per month, or about 55 hours per week to live the thrifty Jack Reacher lifestyle.
+If you plan to pay your way by picking up minimum wage work at $10 per hour as you go, it would take 230 hours of work per month, or about 55 hours per week, to live the thrifty Jack Reacher lifestyle.
 Yikes!

 © 2013 Dr Penny Pincher